phip1611/fraction_list_fmt_align/README.md

 ## Rust library: fraction_numbers_fmt_align
-Formats a list of arbitrary fractional number (either string or f32/f64) so that they are correctly aligned when printed line by line.
+Formats a list of arbitrary fractional numbers (either string or f32/f64) so that they are correctly aligned when printed line by line.
 It also removes unnecessary zeroes.
 This means that it rather returns "7" instead of "7.000000".